kennysmithed/oels2020/oels_practical_wk10.md

 }
 ```

-`build_testing_timeline` takes a list of object-label pairs and builds a testing timeline with one production trial for each object in `object_label_pairs`, in random order.
-Note that the labels are simply discarded here - to create a production trial we just need the object filename.

 ### Putting it all together

 Finally we are in a position to put all of these functions together.
-The function `run_experiment()`, code below, runs through the 9-step process of looking for open chains, selecting an input filename to iterate from, building timelines and running the experiment, then saving an output language for the next generation to iterate from.
+The function `run_experiment()`, code below, runs through a 9-step process of looking for open chains, selecting an input filename to iterate from, building timelines and running the experiment, then saving an output language for the next generation to iterate from.
 The 9 steps are:

 1. We see if there are any input languages available for iteration.
 If not, we
 just tell the participant to come back later.
 If there at least one input language available, we proceed.